svl-studios/demo-toggle/README.md

 ## Notes
 * Demo site block images, ideally, should be 350x475 pixels.
-* Colors are currently set via CSS.
-I hope to make these options in the container shortcode in the future.
 * If you make changes to the JavaScript or CSS, don't forget to minify them or modify the enqueue functions to not use the minfied files.
 * This code will pass WordPress Coding Standards.
 All output is escaped/sanitized.
 If you discover something I missed, please feel free to fork the project and submit a pull request.
-* This plugin uses Roboto Google Font (with Arial fallback) and Font Awesome 4.0+.
-It is assumed these resources are already loaded.
+* This plugin uses Font Awesome 4.0+.
+It is assumed this resource are already loaded.